vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/docusaurus-core.md

 ---
-id: vobees-core
+id: docusaurus-core
-title: Vobees Client API
+title: Docusaurus Client API
 sidebar_label: Client API
 ---

-Vobees provides some APIs on the clients that can be helpful to you when building your site.
+Docusaurus provides some APIs on the clients that can be helpful to you when building your site.

 ## Components